elphinhote/eat-da-burger/README.md

 # eat-da-burger

-Eat-Da-Burger a restaurant app that lets users input the names of burgers they'd like to eat.
+Eat-Da-Burger is an app that users input their favorite burgers.

 ## Table of Contents
 * [Description](#description)